MurdoMaclachlan/oscr/README.md

 username=testuser
 password=yourpasswordhere
 ```
-Your praw.ini should remain in the current directory when running CDRemover, or in one of the config folders as [https://praw.readthedocs.io/en/latest/getting_started/configuration/prawini.html](described on PRAW's documentation).
+Your praw.ini should remain in the current directory when running CDRemover, or in one of the config folders as [described on PRAW's documentation](https://praw.readthedocs.io/en/latest/getting_started/configuration/prawini.html).

 Once you're done, just navigate to the folder where `main.py` is and run the file.
 I might run with an IDE you have installed, or simply run itself, or you can run it from the command line.
 On Linux, you do this like so: `./main.py`.
 You will see an output after a few seconds.
 Each comment older than your cutoff should be deleted.